 Dr. Bernstein has spoken before the Connecticut Senate to provide information and guidance to legislators regarding school safety and student threat assessments.

-Dr. Bernstein was part of an elite group of threat experts invited to participate in a think tank for the National Institute of Occupational Safety and Health (NIOSH) and the Center for Disease Control (CDC) that resulted in their national publication on workplace violence [Workplace Violence Prevention Strategies and Research Needs.
+Dr. Bernstein was part of an elite group of threat experts invited to participate in a conference for the National Institute of Occupational Safety and Health (NIOSH) and the Center for Disease Control (CDC) that resulted in their national publication on workplace violence [Workplace Violence Prevention Strategies and Research Needs.
 NIOSH publication number 2006-144]

 In 2014 Dr. Bernstein was one of three honorees to receive the Connecticut Psychological Association’s President’s Award.
 He was named the 2012, 2013 and 2014 Best Medical /Psychological Consultant in Connecticut by the Connecticut Law Tribune.
 He is the former President (2012 to 2014) of the Connecticut Psychological Association’s Forensic Division, on the board of The Northeast Chapter of ATAP, and is on the editorial board for the International Journal of Forensic Science and Pathology.